drakkar-lig/walt-python-packages/doc/walt/doc/md/node-install.md

 We recommend raspberry pi model 3B+ or 4B.

-PoE support is usually provided by the official PoE HAT addon board of the raspberry pi foundation.
+PoE support can be provided by the official PoE HAT addon board of the raspberry pi foundation, but it is a little noisy.

 As an alternative, we have also tested compact external PoE splitters (YuanLey brand) which are cheaper, more silent (no fan), and work fine.